90+ Trivia Questions and Answers for Valentine’s Day Joy!

 Answer: True

-69. In the novel “Pride and Prejudice,” what is the first name of the male protagonist, Mr. Darcy?
+69. Question: In the novel “Pride and Prejudice,” what is the first name of the male protagonist, Mr. Darcy?

 Answer: Fitzwilliam